AugustNing/2Dessertz/README.md

 # voogasalad - 2 Dessertz

 This project was the culminating project of Duke's Computer Science 308 class.
-Students work together for six weeks in a team of 10 to build a Game Engine that allows users to author games of a specific genre and play them in one application.
+Students work together for six weeks in a team of 10 to build a Game Engine in Java that allows users to author games of a specific genre and play them in one application.
 Our team was created an engine for platform scroller games.
 We heavily utilized object-composition to keep a maximally flexible data structure for the core of the program.
 We utilized reflection heavily as well to dynamically build an authoring environment based on engine classes to maintain extensive flexibility.

 ### Team Members and Contributions